Updated: 11th January, 2022

-We have a dedicated team who closely monitor and coordinate our response to the situation.
-This team review data from a dynamic risk assessment tool daily and meets weekly to ensures focus and business continuity.
+We have a dedicated team who closely monitor and coordinate our response to this ongoing pandemic situation.
+This team review data from a dynamic risk assessment tool and meets weekly to ensures focus and business continuity.
 Our response to Covid-19 remains informed by the English and Scottish governments and the Welsh Assembly guidance, we respond to changes in this guidance as they happen.
 Every person in our care has an individual care plan, where required a hospital passport including an advanced directive stating their own (or their advocate’s) choices over their treatment should they become seriously unwell.
 The most up to date public advice and information can be found at: gov.uk/coronavirus.

 Each of our services across the UK also have individual Covid-19 business continuity plans for their specific services.

 Our priority remains that we can provide safe, sustainable care and education to the people in our services.
-Aligned to the government’s instruction to Stay at home, protect the NHS, and save lives.
-We have clear risk-assessed protocols for visitors to our sites, and we now have limited this to where visiting is absolutely essential.
-We realise this might be difficult and we hope people will understand that our primary concern is keeping everyone safe.
+Aligned to the latest government’s instructions.
+We have clear protocols for visitors to our sites, our primary concern remains to keep everyone safe.
 We will continue to review and update our position based on the latest government guidance.

 Some of our day to day workings have had to change to ensure that we can continue to provide care, education and support at a standard that we expect.
 We are creatively utilising technology to keep people in touch with their friends & family as best that we are able.